Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Minnesota Stats and Trends

-- Minnesota has two wins against the spread in five games this year.
+- Minnesota has two wins against the spread in five games this season.

-- The Golden Gophers have been underdogs by 3.5 points or more one time this year and have not covered the spread once.
+- The Golden Gophers have yet to cover the spread this season when underdogs by 4 points or more.

-- Minnesota's games this season have hit the over on two of five set point totals (40%).
+- Minnesota's games this season have gone over the total in two out of five opportunities (40%).

-- Minnesota is 2-2 against the spread and 3-1 overall when the team records more than 17.9 points.
+- Minnesota is 2-2 against the spread and 3-1 overall in games when it records more than 17.9 points.

 - The Golden Gophers have five giveaways this season, while the Cornhuskers have eight takeaways .